FuzionView/FV-Docs/source/ticketviewer.rst

 Downloads
 ------------

-Scroll down the Ticket Info window to see **Download Options**.
+The Ticket Info window offers several Download Options:
+ * The default **File Type** is geoJSON.
+Click the arrow to select one of the other file types: Shapefile or GeoPackage.
- * Select **File Type** of geoJSON or Shapefile, then use the options to download Points, Polygons, and Lines.
+ * Select one of the other options to open Points, Polygons, or Lines data in a new window.

 .. figure:: /_static/downloads.png
    :alt: Download Options